 Relation between widget and dashboard filters

-You can still edit dashboard will editing a particular widget, this is to allow for full control of what you will see when applying you changes.
+You can still edit the dashboard's filters while editing a widget's filters, this is to allow for full control of what you will see when applying your changes.
 Dashboards filters let you change intervals for widgets as well as channel selection.

 We have seen above that intervals are inherited or not for the widgets.
 For channels, the intersection between dashboard level and widget level channel selection is retained.
 For example, if the dashboard is restricted to channel 1 and channel 2 and the widget restricted to channel 2 and 3, only channel 2 will be available for this widget.